-Name of Center: Access to Independence of Cortland County Address: 26 N. Main Street, Cortland, NY 13045 Contract Number: C010972 Report Period: October 1, 2013 - September 30, 2014 Contact Person: Mary E. Ewing, Executive Director Board President Authorization: Gail Bundy, Board Chair
+Name of Center: Access to Independence of Cortland County Address: 26 N. Main Street, Cortland, NY 13045

+Contact Person: Chad W. Underwood, Chief Executive Officer

+Board President Authorization: Larry Pfister, Board Chair

 - 1. At least one local school system or Committee on Special Education (CSE) will make a policy change in the development of transition plans for students with disabilities, so that plans will include information on independent living centers, ACCES-VR, and agency linkages. - 2.
-At least one school system will change its policies and procedures to have the community resource referral packet include information about independent living centers, ACCES-VR, and agency linkages to facilitate successful transitions from high school. - 3.
+At least one school district will change its policies and procedures to include in its community resource referral packet information about independent living centers, ACCES-VR and other agency linkages. - 3.
 As a result of ATI's establishment of a youth transition partnership with an institute of higher learning, the institute of higher learning will establish a new program to address transition issues for youth with disabilities (i.e., mentoring, training, volunteering, and teacher training). - 4.
 At least one school district will incorporate into its curriculum a Transition / Career Fair where students and parents can learn about opportunities available to students with disabilities after graduation. - 5.
 State University of New York (SUNY) Cortland will increase the availability of accessible handicapped parking for students, professors and guests with disabilities. - 6.
-At least one school district will incorporate information about ATI services or IL into their website, newsletter and/or school year calendar. - B. Employment Advocacy - 1.
-As a result of a partnership with the Cortland Works Career Center, the Career Center will establish a new program to offer computer training and service provider information to people with disabilities. - 2.
-At least one agency, organization or business will incorporate an ATI developed or endorsed disability awareness and Americans with Disabilities Act (ADA) component into its staff training program.
+At least one school district will incorporate information about ATI services or IL into their website, newsletter and/or school year calendar.

+- 1. At least one agency, organization or business will incorporate an ATI developed or endorsed disability awareness and Americans with Disabilities Act (ADA) component into its staff training program. - 2.
+The Cortland Works Career Center (One-Stop) will incorporate training sessions and workshops designed by ATI and focused on issues related to disability as they relate to the employment services that they offer the community.

-- 3. The Cortland Works Career Center (One-Stop) will incorporate training sessions and workshops designed by ATI and focused on issues related to disability as they relate to the employment services that they offer the community. - 4.
-At least one local business in the Center's service area will make documented changes in its employment policies to comply with Title I of the Americans with Disabilities Act (ADA).
+3. At least one local business in the Center's service area will make documented changes in its employment policies to comply with Title I of the Americans with Disabilities Act (ADA).

 - 1. At least one new local healthcare facility will change their policies to include information on community independent living resources, which allow individuals to remain in the community. - 2.
-ATI will develop a program, in collaboration with the Cortland Co.
-Area Agency on Aging, to perform safety assessments in the homes of individuals with disabilities and senior consumers. - 3.
-ATI will sign a contract with at least one Developmental Disabilities Individual Services and Supports Coordination Organization (DISCO) to provide services for people with developmental disabilities under managed care. - 4.
-At least one durable medical equipment (DME) provider will change its policies and procedures to improve access for individuals with disabilities. - 5.
-At least one hospital, nursing facility or physician's office will incorporate as part of its training for medical personnel a disability awareness curriculum either developed or endorsed by ATI. - 6.
-The number of health care providers who are universally accessible will increase. - D. Commerce Advocacy - 1.
-Increase the number of businesses that are fully accessible. - 2.
-Increase the number of crosswalks in the City of Cortland which are fully accessible. - 3.
-There will be a measurable increase in the number of government buildings that become fully accessible. - 4.
+ATI will develop a program, in collaboration with the Cortland County Area Agency on Aging, to perform safety assessments in the homes of individuals with disabilities and senior consumers. - 3.
+ATI will sign a contract with at least one managed care organization to provide services for people with disabilities. - 4.
+At least one hospital, nursing facility or physician's office will incorporate as part of its training for medical personnel a disability awareness curriculum either developed or endorsed by ATI. - 5.
+There will be an increase in the number of health care providers that are universally accessible.

+- 1. There will be an increase in the number of businesses that are fully accessible. - 2.
+There will be an increase in the number of crosswalks in the City of Cortland which are fully accessible. - 3.
+There will be an increase in the number of government buildings that become fully accessible. - 4.
 Cortland Transit will have at least two Americans with Disabilities Act (ADA) compliant buses; expanded service hours; and accessible, limited cross-county service. - 5.
 There will be an increase in the number of affordable, integrated, and accessible housing options for people with disabilities. - 6.
 At least one local police department will modify its in-service training plan to include disability awareness training, developed or endorsed by ATI, to all law enforcement personnel. - 7.
-As a result of ATI advocacy, at least one public eating establishment will make improvements to increase accessibility.
+There will be an increase in the number of public eating establishments that are accessible to people with disabilities.